Axway/amplify-instant-gateway/content/en/docs/usage/Create/_index.md

   Create a Virtual API with or without an OAS specification.
 ---

-A Virtual API is a container for API which can be invoked through the Amplify Gateway and which will route requests to backend service(s).
+A Virtual API is a representation of an API which can be invoked through Amplify Gateway which will route requests to the backend service.
 A Virtual API may be created from an initial backend specification (such as an OAS document) OR it may be manually populated where no backend specification exists.

 ## Prerequisites